Loading…

 Planning tip

-When to go, June to August for climbing; the same window applies for trekkers who want to view the Trangos on the K2 base camp route.
+Best Time to Visit, June to August for climbing; the same window applies for trekkers who want to view the Trangos on the K2 base camp route.

 Getting there, Viewed from the Baltoro Glacier during the K2 base camp trek, the Trangos rise above the right bank of the glacier from approximately Day 4 (Urdukas) onward.
 Close approach to the base requires a separate side glacier.